 5.1 Payment Schedule.
-In consideration of the (insert supplies or services) to be provided, the State shall pay Contractor according to the following schedule: (insert pay schedule).
+In consideration of the (insert supplies or services) to be provided, State shall pay Contractor according to the following schedule: (insert pay schedule).

-NOTE TO AGENCIES: Section 5.2 has two options: the first option is a general clause and should be included in all non-IT contracts; the second option is an IT-specific clause and should be included in all IT contracts.
+NOTE TO AGENCIES: Section 5.2 has two options: the first option is a general clause and should be included in all non-IT contracts; the second option is an IT-specific clause and should be included in ALL IT contracts.

 5.2 Withholding of Payment.
-In addition to its other remedies under this contract, at law, or in equity, the State may withhold payments to Contractor if Contractor has breached this contract.
+In addition to its other remedies under this Contract, at law, or in equity, State may withhold payments to Contractor if Contractor has breached this Contract.
 Such withholding may not be greater than, in the aggregate, (insert %)% of the total value of the subject statement of work or applicable contract.

-5.2 Withholding of Payment.
-The State may withhold disputed payments to Contractor under the subject statement of work (or where no statement of work exists, the applicable contract).
+- 5.2 Withholding of Payment.
+State may withhold disputed payments to Contractor under the subject statement of work (or where no statement of work exists, the applicable contract).
 The withholding may not be greater than, in the aggregate, fifteen percent (15%) of the total value of the subject statement of work or applicable contract.
-With respect to payments subject to milestone acceptance criteria, the State may withhold payment only for such specific milestone if and until the subject milestone criteria are met.
-Contractor is not relieved of its performance obligation if such payment(s) is withheld.

-5.3 Payment Terms.
-Unless otherwise noted in the solicitation document, the State has 30 days to pay invoices, as allowed by 17-8-242, MCA.
-Contractor shall provide banking information at the time of contract execution in order to facilitate the State's electronic funds transfer payments.

-5.4 Reference to Contract.
-The contract number MUST appear on all invoices, packing lists, packages, and correspondence pertaining to the contract.
-If the number is not provided, the State is not obligated to pay the invoice.
+With respect to payments subject to milestone acceptance criteria, State may withhold payment only for such specific milestone if and until the subject milestone criteria are met.
+Contractor is not relieved of its performance obligation if such payment(s) is withheld. - 5.3 Payment Terms.
+Unless otherwise noted in the solicitation document, State has thirty (30) days to pay invoices, as allowed by 17-8-242, MCA.
+Contractor shall provide banking information at the time of Contract execution in order to facilitate State's electronic funds transfer payments. - 5.4 Reference to Contract.
+The Contract number MUST appear on all invoices, packing lists, packages, and correspondence pertaining to the Contract.
+If the number is not provided, State is not obligated to pay the invoice.